-I checked into Wanhao because I was concerned about dealing with another overseas company, but I discovered that the new official North American Dealer is Ulitimate 3D Printing Store, and that they were stateside.
+I checked into Wanhao because I was concerned about dealing with another overseas company in my search for a Wanhao Duplicator 7 SLA printer, but I discovered that the new official North American Dealer is Ulitimate 3D Printing Store, and that they were stateside.
 [See this article: Ultimate 3D Printing Store Becomes Wanhao Master North American Distributor].
 I also learned today that U3DPS is also the official North American dealer for the CraftUnique Craftbot printer line, so they are a 3D printing reseller to watch, for sure.
 (Check out Chris Garret‘s review of the Craftbot XL if you are interested)

 About the D7 and Resin Printing:

 With a build area of 120x70x200mm (4.72×2.75×7.87 inches), models will be small, but they are also beautiful.
 They have a layer resolution of 35 microns (smaller than the diameter of most human hairs) so it has the potential for extremely detailed prints.
 That is if I can wrap my brain around the technology and the new terminology.
 It’s vastly different from filament printing, although the basics are the same.
 You still have an X, Y and Z axis, you still print in layers, and you still work with 3D models (STL’s, OBJ’s, etc.).